-The previously described process consists of pre-processing done exclusively offline.
-When a visitor starts a new session in the web site, we identify the navigation pattern after a few clicks and try to match on-the-fly with already captured navigational patterns.
+The previously described process consists of pre-processing done exclusively off-line.
+When a visitor starts a new session in the web site, we identify the navigation pattern after a few clicks and try to match it onthe-fly with already captured navigational patterns.
 If they were matched, we recommend the most relevant pages in the matched cluster.
 When page content is not obtainable, the available clusters are based solely on access history, and we identify navigational patterns by finding the clusters that contain the last page referenced in the current user's mission.
 However, in the presence of content, identifying the navigational pattern of the current visitor consists of recognizing the current focused topic of interest to the user.
 A study in [4] shows that looking on either side of an anchor (i.e., text encapsulated in a href tag) for a window of 50 bytes would capture the topic of the linked pages.
 Based on this study, we consider the anchor clicked by the current user and its neighbourhood on either side as the contextual topic of interest.
 The captured topics are also represented by a keyword vector which is matched with the keyword vectors of the clusters representing the augmented navigational patterns.
 From the best match, we get the pages with the best hubvalue and provide them in a recommendation list, ranked by the hub values.
-The hub value is chosen for ranking instead of the authority value because the authority value does not favor newly added pages and disadvantages them.
-Indeed, newly added pages are not linked from other pages since they were unknown and thus would never have a high value of authority.
-However, newly added pages could certainly link to good authorities.

 To avoid supplying a very large list of recommendations, the number of recommendations is adjusted according to the number of links in the current page: we simply make this number proportional to the number of links in the current page.
 Our goal is to have a different recommendation strategy for different pages based on how many links the page already contains.
 Our general strategy is to give \sqrt{n} best recommendations (n is the number of links), with a maximum of 10.
-The limit of 10 is to prevent adding noise and providing too many options.
+By doing so, we prevent adding noise and providing too many options.
 The relevance and importance of recommendations is measured with the hub value already computed off-line.

-3 Experimental Evaluation
+3. Experimental Evaluation

-We evaluate our recommendation framework on both a generic web site dataset with all three information channels available (the University of Alberta Department of Computing Science web server, abbreviated as the UofA CS web server) and an application-specific enriched log with only the usage channel available (VIVIDESK^(TM) session-based logs).
+We evaluate our recommendation framework on both a generic web site dataset with all three information channels available (the University of Alberta Department of Computing Science web server, or the UofA CS web server, in short) and an application specific enriched log with only the usage channel available (VIVIDESK session-based logs).
 For the UofA CS web server access logs, data were collected for 8 months (Sept.
 2002 - Apr.
 2003), and partitioned into months.
 On average, each monthly partition contains more than 40,000 pages, resulting in on average 150,000 links between them.
 The log of each month averaged more than 200,000 visit sessions, which generated an average of 800,000 missions per month.
-The modified DC-tree content clustering algorithm generated about 1500 content clusters, which we used to identify the missions per month.
-For VIVIDESK^(TM) logs, data were collected for one and a half years (May 2001 - Sept.
+For VIVIDESK logs, data were collected for one and a half years (May 2001 - Sept.
 2002), totaling 16024 login sessions.
 Data are also partitioned into months.